S-M-J-I/S-M-J-I/README.md

 My name is S M Jishanul Islam.
 I'm a CSE graduate from <a href="https://www.uiu.ac.bd/">United International University</a> in Bangladesh, where I am currently a Lecturer (Contractual).
-Primarily, I am a researcher whose main domain is multimodal deep learning.
-I mainly research on how we can represent and learn multimodal data to create more robust expert systems and aim to do a PhD in this field.
+I research mainly on multimodal deep learning and how we can represent and learn multimodal data to create more robust expert systems.

-Besides, I can build web, mobile, and dApps and use machine/deep learning models to build expert systems.
+Besides, I can build web, mobile, and dApps utilizing the microservices architecture for my work.
+In addition, I can use machine/deep learning models to build expert systems.
 My AI/ML expertise is strongly complemented by software engineering/development.

 You can check out my <a href="https://github.com/S-M-J-I?tab=repositories">repos</a>.